"...everything happens for a reason"

-I spent the hours of 2am-7am in the bathroom wondering if what I was looking and experiencing was considered a normal part of pregnancy.
+I spent the hours of 2am-7am in the bathroom wondering if what I was looking at and experiencing was considered a normal part of pregnancy.
 Anxiously charging in and out of bed I made the call to our local GP.
-There, he would confirm all things were perfect, and it was in fact, just a little part (passing of blood) of pregnancy 25% of woman experience.
+There, he would partially confirm all things were perfect, and it was in fact, just a little part (passing of blood) of pregnancy 25% of woman experience.

-We would go on to spend the Christmas holidays with excitement as we received a phone call from our GP stating that my levels were rising perfectly, things were great, and we had another reason to be excited, that being, the possibility of a multiple birth as my hormone levels were rising so rapidly and doubling, double what they should have been.
+We would go on to spend the Christmas holidays with excitement as we received a phone call from our GP stating that my levels were rising perfectly, things were great, and we had another reason to be excited.
+That being, the possibility of a multiple birth, as my hormone levels were rising so rapidly and doubling, double what they should have been.

 Zero baby, to one, to the possibility of two?